Pi-Case-40-Community/PiCase40/README.md

 Community modifications, accessories and designs for Cooler Master's Raspberry Pi Case - Pi Case 40 and its GPIO redirecting PCB

+Here is what we have so far:

+ - GPIO redirection PCB replacement by [nobodypb](https://github.com/nobodypb)
+ - GPIO redirection PCB replacement by [ifohancroft](https://github.com/ifohancroft)
+ - Software to remap the button from CLI by [lpgera](https://github.com/lpgera)

 ## Housekeeping

 ### Cloning